25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 - We need to use the File API to interact with the files.

-_Example_: Using ref to the DOM node to access file(s) in submit handle:
+_Example:_ Using ref to the DOM node to access file(s) in submit handle:

 ```jsx
 class FileInput extends React.Component {